-When you sign up for products or services that involve any kind of credit arrangements, be sure to look through your contract.
-It will state whether the company has chosen arbitration as a mandatory means of settling any issues that arise.
+When you sign up for products or services that involve any kind of credit arrangements, be sure to read your contract closely.
+It will state whether the company has chosen mandatory binding arbitration as the means of settling any issues that arise.
+If you don’t want to have disputes resolved in arbitration, you will have to find a company that does not have this as part of their contract.

 How Does Arbitration Work?